 Besides repairs the modifications included also following improvements:

 As part of these repairs also weaponry of the trains was modified.
 This included replacing 76 K/02 field guns and 37-mm Maxim automatic-guns with 76 VK/04 mountain guns.
 The mountain guns were set in the same turrets, in which the field guns and automatic guns had earlier been.
 Armoured Train number 1 went through repairs in Pasila Engineering Works 1931 - 1932.
-When its repairs were finished year 1932 its guns had already been replaced.
+By the time its repairs were completed in year 1932, the train's guns had already been replaced.
 But it seems that the process took much more time with Armoured Train number 2, as while its 76 K/02 field gun had been removed it had not received its mountain guns even by year 1937.
-While the sources donít mention this also the machineguns of armoured trains seem to have been replaced in early 1930ís.
+While the sources do not mention this also the machineguns of armoured trains seem to have been replaced in early 1930ís.
 At that time Finnish military was getting rid of German Maxim MG-08 machineguns because they were chambered to 7.92 mm x 57 JS cartridge (which was non-standard to Finnish military).
-These machineguns were replaced with 7.62-mm Maxim machineguns, which fired the standard Finnish military cartridge (7.62 mm x 54R).
+These machineguns were replaced with 7.62-mm Maxim machineguns, which fired the standard 7.62 mm x 54R) Finnish military cartridge of the time.
 Year 1937 weaponry of each armoured train contained also one 81-mm Stokes-Brandt mortar and in addition one of the two trains had been equipped with 7.62 ItKk/31 anti-aircraft machinegun.
-However it seems that at least the mortars were removed from their weaponry before Winter War.
-Anyway, both of the trains had gone through the repairs and also Armoured Train number 2 had received all its new weaponry by year 1939.
+However it seems that at least the mortars were removed from their weapons inventory before Winter War.
+Anyway, both of the trains had gone through the repairs and also Armoured Train number 2 had received all its new weapons by year 1939.

 Replacing 76 K/02 field guns with 76 VK/04 mountain guns caused some debate.
-Chief of Finnish Army GHQ would have preferred keeping weaponry of armoured trains as it was and wanted even old German 75-mm mountain guns to remain in their use.
+Chief of Finnish Army General Headquarters would have preferred keeping weaponry of armoured trains as it was and wanted even old German 75-mm mountain guns to remain in use.
 His idea was to use Mountain Gun Wagon with 75-mm German gun as first wagon of the train, set two empty flatcars after it and 1st Artillery Wagon with 76 K/02 field gun after it.
 In a way his idea made sense - 76 VK/04 mountain gun had poor ballistics and having two guns in front of the train could have been useful if meeting enemy head on.
 Especially useful it would have been if facing enemy armoured train.
 At the time Soviet armoured trains had typically turrets rotating 360-degress armed either with 76 K/02 field guns (A-train) or even 107-mm guns or 122-mm howitzers (B-train).
-Finnish armoured trains armed with their puny 76 VK/04 mountain guns would have been seriously outgunned compared to them.
+Hence Finnish armoured trains armed with their puny low-velocity 76 VK/04 mountain guns would have been seriously outgunned.

 STRUCTURE OF THE ARMOURED TRAINS 1919 - 1930